 4. MIDI Keyboard Controller

-Is a MIDI controller essential?
+Is a MIDI controller like the AKAI Professional MPK Mini MK3 a must-have?
 Not if you are only planning to make straight audio recordings via a mic.
 But if you want to use virtual instruments (eg create drum, synth and bass tracks), create your own sheet music, or learn to play keyboard then even an entry level keyboard is a must.
 You can read more if you want us to help you decide if you need a keyboard.
 If you already own a digital piano or keyboard then you can easily connect it to your computer with a simple interface or USB lead, and save money.
 If you know you definitely want to buy a MIDI keyboard, then we have a comprehensive guide on how to choose the best MIDI Keyboard Controller which considers everything from number of keys to whether or not you should have additional faders, onboard sounds etc.

 5. Recording Software/DAW